Public Passenger Endorsements

 If you drop off

 Applications can be dropped off at the DMV Office in Wethersfield.
 The office is open Tuesday, Wednesday and Friday from 7:45 a.m. to 4 p.m., and Thursday from 9:15 a.m. to 5:30 p.m.
-There is a drop box near the 1st floor information desk.
+There is a drop box near the main entrance.
 Applications will not be accepted at DMV branch offices.

 Because there are numerous background checks that involve different state and federal agencies processing time of these applications will take approximately 6-8 weeks.
 After the examination and all background checks are performed an approval/denial letter will be emailed/mailed (depending on applicant’s request) to the applicant.